UNEDLabs/moodle-mod_ejsapp/README.txt

    certificate_path:	This variable defines the absolute path to the trust certificate file.

-   certificate_password:	This variable must contain the password of the trust certificate.
+   certificate_password:This variable must contain the password of the trust certificate.

    certificate_alias: 	This variable stores the alias given to your trust certificate.

    sarlab_IP:	  	This variable defines the IP(s) address(es) of the SARLAB system(s) used for
                   	managing the access to the remote laboratories.
 If left empty, the plugin understands that SARLAB is not used.

    sarlab_port:		This variable defines the port(s) used to communicate with the SARLAB
                   	system(s).
 If left empty, the plugin understands that SARLAB is not used.

    sarlab_enc_key:	This 16 characters long variable must be configure to match exactly the key set